fwallenius/bq-usage-visualizer/README.md

 Using the following guide you will end up with a spreadsheet showing the BigQuery query costs over time and per user in near real-time.

-This is acheived by plumbing together already existing Google technologies, i.e. you will not have to deploy scary code anywhere.
+This is acheived by plumbing together already existing Google technologies, i.e. you will (almost) not have to deploy code anywhere.

 ## High-level description